cicoree/beginner_C_exam/README.md

 To test the code use https://www.jdoodle.com/c-online-compiler

   ### Random useful exam tips
 To test output with an argument containing tabs, you type ./a.out followed by your argument in quotation marks, and wherever you want to insert a tab, type CONTROL + V and then TAB. you will see an actual tab being inserted.
-Don't use copy paste as this is not the same.
+Don't use copy paste from a cat of the exam subject, because this will just paste in four spaces instead of an actual tab.

 echo $? to display last returned value.